Cultivating Organizational Learning

 UO African American Workshop & Lecture Series

-L.A.C.E. leverages the power of love, authenticity, courage, and empathy to inspire mutual care, extraordinary achievement in our teaching, learning, and leading.
-Using its framework, L.A.C.E. dinners and workshops offer opportunities to engage in communal, constructive conversation that’s aimed at facilitating a meaningful connection.
+L.A.C.E. leverages the power of love, authenticity, courage, and empathy to inspire mutual care, excellence and impact in our teaching, learning, and leading.
+Access LACE resources for the classroom here.